-Additionally, participants were assessed on openness to belief change on each highly polarized issue (e.g., How open are you to changing your mind about [highly polarized issue]).
-Participant agreement with this statement was measured on a continuous scale ranging from extremely unlikely (-50), to neither likely nor unlikely (0), to extremely likely (50).
+Additionally, participants were assessed on openness to belief change on each issue (e.g., How open are you to changing your mind about [issue]).
+Participant agreement with this statement was measured on a continuous scale ranging from extremely unlikely (-50), to extremely likely (50).
 Furthermore, participants were also measured on how persuasive each essay was (e.g., How persuasive was the above essay on your beliefs regarding [highly polarized issue]).
-Agreement with this statement was measured on a continuous scale ranging from extremely unpersuasive (-50), to neither persuasive nor unpersuasive (0), to extremely persuasive (50).
+Agreement with this statement was measured on a continuous scale ranging from extremely unpersuasive (-50), to extremely persuasive (50).

 Power and Statistical Analysis

-An adequate sample size of 157 was determined using G-power 3.1.9.7 with the following parameters: ANOVA – repeated measures, an effect size of .35, an alpha of .05, and a power of .95, for a linear multiple regression.
-The four beliefs that were surveyed (climate change, death penalty, support for UHC, exercise) were all treated as continuous variables.
+A sample size of 157 was determined using G-power 3.1.9.7 with the following parameters: ANCOVA – an effect size of .35, an alpha of .05, and a power of .95.
+Support for the four beliefs that were surveyed (climate change, death penalty, support for UHC, exercise) was treated as a continuous variable.
 We examined the effects of experimental condition (four moral conviction intervention conditions and a control) on our outcome measures.
 We examined the main effect.
 All tests were conducted in R and considered statistically significant when P <.05.

 Study 2 Hypothesis: